 Federick Browning and Daphne du Maurier soon after their marriage.

-To begin the New Year, we are sharing with you a seldom-seen photograph of Daphne du Maurier and her husband, Frederick Browning, known to his family as Tommy.
+Today we are sharing with you a seldom-seen photograph of Daphne du Maurier and her husband, Frederick Browning, known to his family as Tommy.
 This photograph was taken very early in their married life, so it is approximately 90 years old and is a treat for us all to see.

 A 1933 UK first edition and a US 1942 edition of The Progress of Julius